magento/pagebuilder-docs/docs/styling/how-pagebuilder-styles-content.md

 Page Builder applies CSS styles to both native and custom content types by generating attribute-based CSS rulesets that are unique to each content type on a page.
 Listed below are the highlights of how Page Builder styles content types.

--  Page Builder adds a `data-pb-style` attribute and a dynamically generated value to the content type so that it can be uniquely targeted by a CSS selector.
+-  [Content-type attributes](#content-type-attributes).
+Page Builder adds a `data-pb-style` attribute and a dynamically generated value to the content type so that it can be uniquely targeted by a CSS selector.

--  Page Builder generates a CSS selector for the content type by combining the page's `html-body` id and the `data-pb-style` attribute with the content type's unique value.
+-  [Dynamic CSS selectors](#dynamic-css-selectors).
+Page Builder generates a CSS selector for the content type by combining the page's `html-body` ID and the `data-pb-style` attribute with the content type's unique value.

--  Page Builder creates the CSS ruleset (property: values) for the selector by pulling values from the content type's form editor.
+-  [CSS rulesets](#css-rulesets).
+Page Builder creates the CSS ruleset (property: values) for the selector by pulling values from the content type's form editor.

--  Page Builder creates an internal stylesheet for each page by adding a `<style>` block before the content types on the page.
+-  [Internal stylesheets](#internal-stylesheets).
+Page Builder creates an internal stylesheet for each page by adding a `<style>` block before the content types on the page.

 The details of each process are explained below.

-## Content type style attributes
+## Content-type attributes

 For every content type (both native and custom), Page Builder adds an attribute called `data-pb-style` with a unique and dynamically generated value.
 The following example shows a Heading content type with the style attribute: